-- Subject to the stated investment objective of the Scheme, the Scheme propose to invest in equity and equity related securities.
+- Subject to the stated investment objective of the Scheme, the Scheme propose to invest predominantly in equity and equity related securities.
 Equity instruments by nature are volatile and prone to price fluctuations on a daily basis due to both macro and micro factors. - Trading volumes, settlement periods and transfer procedures may restrict the liquidity of these investments.
 Different segments of financial markets have different settlement periods and such periods may be extended significantly by unforeseen circumstances.
-The inability of the Scheme to make intended securities' purchases due to settlement problems could cause the Scheme to miss certain investment opportunities. - Investments in equity and equity related securities involve a degree of risks and investors should not invest in the Scheme unless they can afford to take the risk of losing their investment. - The liquidity and valuation of the Scheme's investments due to its holdings of unlisted securities may be affected if they have to be sold prior to the target date of disinvestment. - Securities which are not quoted on the stock exchanges are inherently illiquid in nature and carry a larger liquidity risk in comparison with securities that are listed on the exchanges or offer other exit options to the investors, including put options. - As the portfolio may invest in stocks of different countries, the portfolio shall be exposed to the political, economic and social risks with respect to each country.
+The inability of the Scheme to make intended securities' purchases due to settlement problems could cause the Scheme to miss certain investment opportunities.
+In the view of the Fund Manager, investing in Mid and Small Cap stocks are riskier than investing in Large Cap Stocks. - As the portfolio may invest in stocks of different countries, the portfolio shall be exposed to the political, economic and social risks with respect to each country.
 However, the investment manager shall ensure that his exposure to each country is limited so that the portfolio is not exposed to one country.
-Investments in various economies will also diversify and reduce this risk. - The fund will be exposed to settlement risk, as different countries have different settlement periods. - The Scheme may also use various derivative products from time to time, as would be available and permitted by SEBI, in an attempt to protect the value of the portfolio and enhance Unitholders' interest. - In the event that the investible funds of more than 65% of the total proceeds of the Scheme are not invested in equity shares of domestic companies, the tax provisions as applicable for equity schemes may not be available to the Scheme.
-This is however subject to change as per Income Tax laws of India. - Scheme's performance may differ from the benchmark index to the extent of the investments held in the debt segment, as per the investment pattern indicated under normal circumstances.
+Investments in various economies will also diversify and reduce this risk. - The fund will be exposed to settlement risk, as different countries have different settlement periods.
+The Scheme may also use various derivative products from time to time, as would be available and permitted by SEBI, in an attempt to protect the value of the portfolio and 'enhance Unitholders' interest.